SkyKings-Guild/SkyKings/events.md

 ## Checking your Position
 There are 2 ways to check your position in an event:
 1. Clicking the 'Check Position' button on the leaderboard,
-2. Running the `event position` command.
+2. Running the `/event position` command.

 ![image](https://user-images.githubusercontent.com/49261529/124862783-d94a8880-df6a-11eb-9512-bc737836b833.png)